grab-a-byte/blog/src/15-to-clean-or-not-to-clean.md

 - Removing the MediatR library
 - Removing Fluent Validations
-- Injecting the MedatR Handlers directly (by replicating the interface in our project)
+- Injecting the MediatR Handlers directly (by replicating the interface in our project)
 - Replacing the Fluent Validation with a static validation function that returns an object of the same shape to be a drop-in replacement.

 To show how the code looks now, here are a couple of snippets from the code: